xenify-io/litepaper/README.md

 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)

 <br>

+We understand that you may have questions about Xenify, its features, and its potential.
+To help you navigate our platform, we've compiled a list of frequently asked questions that provide clarity and insights into Xenify and its ecosystem.

 ## ◽️ Does XNF have an initial supply?
 - No, Xenify does not have an initial supply or pre-mine of XNF tokens.
 Instead, the protocol distribute XNF tokens dynamically as users participate in the ecosystem, such as through direct burns of XEN and USDy or swapping of tokens through the Xenify aggregator.
 This approach ensures a fair distribution model and promotes active user involvement in the protocol.